MCA vs BE: Which Path to Choose for a Computer Science Career?

 Global Recognition

->BE: The right option for technicians, but therefore creates job opportunities in software, hardware, and R&D placements as per its very structure.
+>BE: The right option for technicians, but it therefore creates job opportunities in software, hardware, and R&D placements as per its very structure.

 >MCA: It is recognised primarily for application development and IT roles; it is ideal for companies that are specifically working on IT projects and software services.